JPratama7/JPratama7/README.md

 Instagram : @jose_pratama7
 Discord : ボイドの王#9965

-Currently Learning Github CI/CD, Python, Deno and NodeJS, TypeScript
+Currently Learning Github CI/CD, Python, Deno and NodeJS, TypeScript, Docker

 <!---
 JPratama7/JPratama7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.